ECZEMA (ATOPIC DERMATITIS)

 – Vitamin D3 deficiency.
 There is a growing amount of research which suggests that a lack of vitamin D could be an important factor in causing autoimmune diseases such as eczema.
 Almost every person in England is deficient in vitamin D which is very important also for human nervous and immune system.
 Deficiency of vitamin D may contribute to the development of autoimmune diseases as it is not only the most important immune system booster but also regulator which means it helps to prevent immune system from attacking own body.
 In his bestselling book “China Study” Prof Colin Campbell wrote that, “Autoimmune diseases in general become more common the greater the distance from the equator.
 This phenomenon has been known since 1922.”
 This statement leads us to a simple conclusion that eczema and about 160 other autoimmune conditions may have a lot to do with the vitamin D (“sun vitamin”) deficiency as well as the modern unhealthy lifestyle of developed countries of North America or Europe.
 Read more about vitamin D >

 – Iodine deficiency (due to soil depletion there is not enough iodine in food).
+Thyroid dysfunction (caused often by iodine deficiency) may contribute to the development of various skin conditions, including eczema.
 The thyroid gland requires iodine to produce its hormones.
-In fact, it is believed that iodine’s only role in the body is to make thyroid hormones.
-However, it is important to know that not only too little of iodine can cause impaired thyroid function, but also too much can interfere with the gland’s ability to produce its hormones.
-Unfortunately there is disagreement with regards to sufficient iodine daily requirements.
-Some maintain that the dosage range for iodine supplementation should be 300-400 mcg daily but others suggest that it is way too low.
+Iodine deficiency in the UK is a very common problem due to the low levels of iodine in the soil.
+There is disagreement with regards to sufficient iodine daily requirements.
+Some sources maintain that the dosage range for iodine supplementation should be 300-400 mcg daily but others suggest that it is way too low especially when we take into consideration that average daily intake of iodine by much healthier Japanese people is about 14,000 mcg!
+The best by far source of natural iodine are kelp tablets.

 – Toxins: Mercury (from dental fillings, tap water, fish, flu shots, etc.) lead, fluoride, and other toxins.